hiejulia/Deep-Learning/README.md

 - Embedded AI projects (e.g., flood surveying drone, autonomous wheelchair) → Accelerators like Google Coral, Intel Movidius with Raspberry Pi, or GPUs like NVIDIA Jetson Nano, all the way down to $15 microcontrollers (MCUs) for wake word detection in smart speakers

+### Image classification with Keras
+- Improve accuracy from 90% to 97% by using transfer learning

 ### Resource

 - Open Neural Network Exchange (ONNX)